direktiv/vbundler/README.md

 <hr/>

 Virtual machines build with [vorteil.io tools](https://github.com/vorteil/vorteil) are based on bundles providing all the required dependencies to run the VM.
 During build the required files are getting selected from a bundle.
 This project is the builder for those bundles.
 This project is used to build the bundle with all dependencies from scratch.
+If you want to modify [vinitd](https://github.com/vorteil/vinitd) only it is recommended to follow the [vinitd](https://github.com/vorteil/vinitd) documentation of how to modify, run and test the code.

 #### Bundle Layout